realrhys/myusername.github.io/README.md

 This project houses the html, css, and javascript files for the website.

 This project uses the static website generator [Jekyll](https://jekyllrb.com/).

-Additionally, we used the linear theme from [these guys](http://themes.jekyllrc.org/linear/).

 Also, we are using [this for i18n](https://github.com/untra/polyglot)